 “Dr Kletz changed the way American leaders thought about safety.
 That’s why the Chemical Safety Board was created.”

-Flashing up photographs of infamous process safety incidents, such as the Texas West Fertilizer incident in 2013, she added: “There is a personal side the process safety disasters, of which even the best reporters cannot convey.”
+Flashing up photographs of infamous process safety incidents, such as the Texas West Fertilizer incident in 2013, she added: "There is a personal side to the process safety disasters, of which even the best reporters cannot convey."
 A message which is even more poignant as we remember Piper Alpha today.

-You can watch the fourth Trevor Kletz Memorial lecture here.
+Watch the fourth Trevor Kletz Memorial lecture.

 Ewens was keen to promote the Cynethin Framework and Staves demonstrated how L’Oreal has adapted Dupont’s Bradley Curve to create an interdependent safety culture.